 Cecilia Blake Murray Dickson, Dalhousie Villa, Carnoustie

 Dr George Cecil Dickson, M.D.
 M.O.H.

 More about George Hubert Murray Dickson

-George was the brother of Captain Robert Cecil Dickson, Royal Army Medical Corps, who died 16.06.1919.
+George was the brother of Captain Robert Cecil Dickson, Royal Army Medical Corps, who was accidently killed 16.06.1919.

 Can you tell us more about George Hubert Murray Dickson'?
 Some additional facts, a small story handed down through the family or perhaps a picture or an heirloom you can share online.
 Contact our curator...